-Theatre lovers: THEM is an accessible, high quality, play written by an exciting contemporary playwright.
+THEM is an accessible, high quality, play written by an exciting contemporary playwright.
 It features a compelling narrative; well-drawn and immediately identifiable characters; and it carries with it a contemporary, topical urgency.

-Schools: THEM is rich in themes and access points for students of English, Theatre Studies and Drama, International and Gender Politics, and History.
+There is excellent education potential – THEM is rich in themes and access points for students of English, Theatre Studies and Drama, International and Gender Politics, and History.

 Good to Know

 - Samah and the wider team are available for PR and have personal connections to the stories behind this play.
 They are confident and compelling speakers on the play’s themes and background.